hneemann/Assembler/README.md

 ### Usage ###

-* In the folder src/main/logisim you can find the processor.
+* In the folder *src/main/logisim* you can find the processor.
-* In the folder src/main/asm are some sample programs in assembler.
+* In the folder *src/main/asm* are some sample programs in assembler.
 The assembler creates a hex file for loading to the instruction memory of the processor.
-* You can find the assembler in the folder src/main/java
+* You can find the assembler in the folder *src/main/java*

 ### Set up? ###

 * The Processor can directly opened with LogiSim
-* The Assembler is a maven project.
-So you can build it calling "mvn build" on the command line
+* The assembler is a maven project.
+So you can build it calling `mvn build` on the command line
-* Most Java-IDE's are able to import the pom.xml file.
+* Most Java-IDE's are able to import the *pom.xml* file.
 Best maven support you can get using NetBeans.

 ### Who do I talk to? ###